Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Introduction

 Here, $l$ is the arc-length of field lines, and $l_{b_1}$ and $l_{b_2}$ the bounce-point positions.
 Cary and Shasharina prescribed the two conditions on the variation of $B$ on the flux surface for a magnetic field to be omnigenous.
-First, all contours of constant $B$ have to be curves that close in the toroidal, poloidal or helical direction (a feature that eliminates transitioning particles).
+First, all contours of constant $B$ have to be curves that close in the toroidal, poloidal or helical direction (a feature that eliminates transitioning particles\jl{, see figure~\ref{FIG_ORBITS}}).
 Additionally, the distance along the field line between consecutive bounce points must not depend on the field line for a given flux surface.
 When this happens, the contours of constant $J$ are aligned with the flux surfaces.
 Since $J$ is a conserved quantity, this implies that the particles must drift, on average, on the flux-surface.
 Around that date, approximately quasi-isodynamic (QI) fields (i.e., omnigenous fields with poloidally-closed $B$-contours, figure \ref{FIG_EXAMPLES}, bottom left) were proposed as reactor candidates \cite{wobig1993helias}.
-QI fields have the additional advantage of displaying zero bootstrap current at low collisionlity~\cite{helander2009bootstrap}, which makes them compatible with an island divertor~\cite{sunnpedersen2019divertor}.
+QI fields have the additional advantage of displaying zero bootstrap current at low collisionality~\cite{helander2009bootstrap}, which makes them compatible with an island divertor~\cite{sunnpedersen2019divertor} for the management of heat and particle exhaust